vamnguyen/Vietnamese-license-plate-recognition/README.md

   <img width="700" alt="index" src="https://github.com/cnmeow/Vietnamese-license-plate-recognition/assets/73975520/85e28ce8-180e-4211-a362-9058aa9d0f31">

 - Click `Choose File` button, select the image of the license plate you want to recognize
-- Click the `Upload and Recognize` button to process the recognition.
+- Click the `Recognize` button to process the recognition.

 ### On image